S-Kozachuk/pc-assembly/README.md

 ##  PC Assemble

 Landing page of PC assembly company.
 The main layout (1920p) is made according to the lesson of the school "Go Academy".
-Figma layout.
+From Figma layout.

 **Independent revision:**
 - self-adaptation for mobile devices (from 320p)